8 Aspects of Love: Which One Looks Familiar?

 For, we may love our partners in a different way than they love us back, and it may be educational for us to analyze a little what were our contact-areas, and what were the ones that left us with a feeling of being "not-completely-loved".

-I hope you liked this little taking love apart for a purpose of finding out which gears are meshing, which ones are "just there doing nothing", or missing.
+I hope you liked this little taking love apart for a purpose of finding out which gears are meshing, which ones are "just there doing nothing", or completely missing.